Darxo/Hardened/README.md

 - All Crossbows now have +10% chance to hit and +10% Armor Penetration
 - Reloading all Crossbows now costs 5 Action Points (up from 4)
 - Reloading all Firearms now costs 7 Action Points (down from 9)
+- **Handgonne** fire pattern is reworked.
+It is still the same as in Vanilla when aiming onto the same axis.
+Anywhere else your shape will now be that of a pyramid

 ### Relation with Factions